When business is good, too many small businesses make the same mistakes as they expand:

-When the economy is good and business is booming, too often small business owners make the same mistakes when they try and expand.
 When the cash is flowing it’s easy to get caught up in the excitement and start dreaming big.
 Who could blame you?
 One minute you are making bologna sandwiches to take for lunch and the next you are going to bed dreaming of when you will be able to buy your first Lamborghini.
 Before you start building that garage for your new ultra-luxury toy, it is a better idea to consider ways that small businesses go broke trying to get big and try to avoid them.

 You didn’t start your business to make less than your last 9 to 5.
 Perhaps you’ve even had months or years where you did just that.
 When you are in a position as a small business owner to start looking over the horizon of “just trying to make it,” and start seeing the sunrise over “what is the next stage,” there should be a strong word of caution; too much too soon will ultimately kill a small business nearly every time.